-BAC has a formal student complaints procedure for all our accredited colleges.
+BAC has a formal student complaints procedure for all our accredited providers.
 Our complaints procedure is covered in our Accreditation Handbook.
-We will try to help you to resolve your dispute with a BAC-accredited college, but there are some things that you will have to do before we can take up your case.
+We will try to help you to resolve your dispute with a BAC-accredited provider, but there are some things that you will have to do before we can take up your case.

 Please read the following important information if you wish to make a complaint against an accredited institution

-First, you need to show that you have tried to resolve your complaint through your college’s complaints procedure.
-The college management may wish to respond to and/or address your concerns.
-You will be in the strongest position if your complaint is made while you are enrolled at the college.
-If you leave and then complain, you may be more likely to experience difficulties securing prompt responses from the college.
-Also, it would be wise to consider any visa conditions prior to leaving the college.
+First, you need to show that you have tried to resolve your complaint through your provider’s complaints procedure.
+The management of the provider may wish to respond to and/or address your concerns.
+You will be in the strongest position if your complaint is made while you are enrolled.
+If you leave and then complain, you may be more likely to experience difficulties securing prompt responses from the provider.
+Also, it would be wise to consider any visa conditions prior to leaving.

-You need to show that you have read the college’s Terms and Conditions in relation to your complaint, and that you have made a satisfactory effort to try and resolve your complaint with the college directly.
+You need to show that you have read the provider’s Terms and Conditions in relation to your complaint, and that you have made a satisfactory effort to try and resolve your complaint with the institution directly.

 BAC can only pursue a complaint if you provide us with written and signed authorisation to do so.
 Formal letters of complaint should be posted to BAC’s London office.